AsaiAshita/Amazon-Price-Tracker/README.md

 python3 amazon_price_tracker.py -plt monster #lets you select any item in the db containing "monster" in its title and print its price history in the terminal python3 amazon_price_tracker.py <link> #adds <link> to the db
 ```
-If executed with no arguments, the script updates the price of the items stored in the local database
+If executed with no arguments, the script updates the price of the items stored in the local database.

 Moreover, if you want to customize the plots printed in the terminal, you can do so by modifying lines 24-27 of the script, while setting the value at line 21 (`customized_plots`) to `True`.
 Please refer to [Plotext's documentation](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#colors) for how you can customize your plots.

 # Deleting the database